rust-lang/book/src/ch07-03-importing-names-with-use.md

 This allows us to exclude any of the modules and just reference the function at the callsite.

-Since enums also form this kind of namespace, we can import an enum's variants with `use` as well.
-For any kind of `use` statement, if you're importing multiple items from one namespace, you can list them using curly braces and commas in the last position, like so:
+Since enums also form this kind of namespace, we can import an enum’s variants with `use` as well.
+For any kind of `use` statement, if you’re importing multiple items from one namespace, you can list them using curly braces and commas in the last position, like so: